mbarralo/mbarralo.github.io/_posts/2018-06-18-security-csrf.md

 tags: security
 ---

 This will be the first post of a **Web Security Series**.
-To start this series let's address one of the known web security vulnerabilities - Cross Site Request Forgery, know simply as CSRF (or XSRF).
+To start this series let's address one of the known web security vulnerabilities - Cross Site Request Forgery, known simply as CSRF (or XSRF).

 ## CSRF